Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

 Mobile version: https://gitlab.com/Zander-Labuschagne/SecureSignIn-Mobile (Sailfish OS, iOS, Android)

 E-Mail: <zander.labuschagne@protonmail.ch>
 Copyright (C) 2017 Zander Labuschagne.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
-The only exception is the algorithm used which is licensed under the GNU General Public License version 3.

 ## How to install:
 ### Linux: